How to Deal with ADHD Meltdowns in Adults

 ADHD meltdowns in adults occur because ADHD is frustrating and difficult to live with.
 These tantrum behaviors don’t happen because of immaturity or a sense of entitlement in which someone believes she must get her way.
 They happen when the ADHD brain can’t take things anymore, when the stress of ADHD boils over.

 ADHD emotional meltdowns can be frightening, both for the person with ADHD and those around him.
 When this adult reaches the end of his rope, all interactions feel like crises.
 He might misinterpret someone’s tone, for example, and lose it.
 “Losing it,” having a meltdown, looks like this:

 - Angry outbursts

 - Screaming at people, hurling profanities and insults

 Understanding what’s behind this behavior can help you manage ADHD meltdowns, whether they’re your own or the actions of someone in your life.

 The Connection Between ADHD and Meltdowns

 The very nature of ADHD sets people up for exasperation.
 All day every day, ADHD causes people to be easily distracted.
 This makes it a gargantuan effort to concentrate and to maintain focus and attention.
-As a result, people miss important information, parts of conversation, and more.
-This inattention lead to losing things and forgetfulness, which are made worse by disorganization.
+As a result, people miss important information, parts of a conversation, and more.
+This inattention leads to losing things and forgetfulness, which are made worse by disorganization.